 LUM: UM's science and society magazine

-Explore these forests in this 21st issue of Lum magazine, now in an expanded version, with access to UM podcasts: A l'UM la science and Lumlu.
+Contemplate these AI portraits as you read this 22nd issue of Lum magazine, in its expanded version, with access to the UM podcasts: A l'UM la science and Lumlu.

 Download back issues